 For example, in Colombian coffees, the aromas of chocolate and stone fruits are perceived.
 In Brazilian coffee, you can feel the smells of dried fruit.

 Whether you’re grinding the beans yourself or not, oxidation will still happen.
 However, the length of time coffee has been oxidized affects the taste of the coffee.
-Usually, the more oxidized the coffee is, the worst it tastes.
+Usually, the more oxidized the coffee is, the worse it tastes.

 You can tweak the grind size

 Grind size is another important thing to think about when making coffee.